The Bankrate promise

 Some issuers, like Discover and Capital One, offer pathways to help people transition from a secured card to an unsecured card after six months to a year of responsible use.

 If you need help financing a purchase or paying off debt

-You don’t necessarily need an excellent credit score to qualify for a rewards credit card and start earning money on your spending habits.
-Banks and creditors consider those with a FICO Score of 670 to 739 as having “good” credit, a range that could help you land some of the best credit cards out there.
+You don’t necessarily need an excellent credit score to qualify for a rewards credit card.
+Banks and creditors consider a FICO score of 660 to 719 as being in the prime range that could help you land some of the best credit cards out there.
 You likely won’t see the lowest interest rates or highest credit limits with this type of score, but if you set a budget and plan to pay your bills on time, you could be leaving money on the table by not using a rewards credit card.

 “My wife and I have been able to completely pay for a handful of vacations over the last few years by simply using a travel rewards card each month,” Kline said.
 “These are vacations we might not have even gone on if they were not paid for by travel rewards.”

 Debit cards are usually good for those who need help sticking to a budget, as the funds drawn from debit accounts are pulled from your money.
 However, if your debit account is compromised or if fraudulent charges are made, the process of recovering your funds can get a little trickier.
 The Electronic Fund Transfer Act (EFTA) ensures you zero liability for fraudulent charges made on your debit card if you report the fraud within a 60-day window.
 If you wait more than 60 days, you could be footing the entire bill for that fraudulent charge.

 While it’s nice knowing you have some protections, bear in mind that banks and credit unions may require written confirmation of the error and have to complete the investigation within 10 business days.
 This means you could be lacking those funds for almost two weeks.